threehouse-plus-ec/workbench/coffee-bean-to-espresso/breakwater/BEANS-COAST-001.md

 **Nothing in this dossier has been roasted.** The moment heat triggers browning reactions (known as Maillard reactions — the same chemistry that browns bread and seared meat) or breaks down compounds through high temperature (pyrolysis), the material belongs to the Roast dossier.
 Fermentation during processing is included here because it happens before the bean is exported and it shapes the bean’s chemical starting state.

 **Not covered here:** roast level, espresso extraction, brew methods, or taste descriptions, except where a direct, experimentally demonstrated link to green-bean composition exists.
-A reference table for what happens to these compounds during roasting is provided in Appendix A.
+A reference table for what happens to these compounds during roasting is provided as Interface Sheet I-1, which sits at the boundary between this dossier and the (forthcoming) Roast dossier.

+**Scope of invariance.** The parameters in this dossier fall into three categories of stability, and reading them correctly requires keeping the distinction in mind. *Invariant* parameters are fixed properties of the species or genome that do not change between samples (chromosome counts, parentage, polyploidy timing). *Bounded but context-dependent* parameters take a range of values across origins, varieties, and growing conditions, but the range itself is well established (sucrose content, lipid content, typical altitudes). *Process-dependent* parameters vary with how the bean is handled after harvest and cannot be specified without specifying the process (mucilage retention, fermentation microbiology, water activity).
+The status markers (FROZEN, PROVISIONAL, OPEN, QUARANTINED) describe evidential confidence; this scope-of-invariance distinction describes the kind of stability the parameter can have in principle.

 -----